Manpower Employment Outlook Survey for Q1 2018

-Through a network of over 35 offices, we provide staff (more than 12,000) for around 1,200 clients.
+Through a network of over 35 offices, we provide staff (nearly 12,000) for around 1,200 clients.
 With employment opportunities in the public and private sector, on both a permanent and temporary basis, we make it easy for people to find employment and for companies to find staff with the skills they need.
 Solutions include permanent and temporary positions, holiday, maternity or sick coverage, through to large workforce transformation and outsourcing contracts.

 More information available on www.manpowergroup.cz